ronaldl29/fishing-information/README.md

 # What is Fishing Social? #
 A social network and content management system hybrid for building a local fishing guide website.
 A user system and news feed that comes right out of the box.
 This system is still in beta.
+Built on Node.js and MongoDB.
+Uses a customized version of Bulma CSS for stylesheets.

 # To-Do List #
 1. Remove font awesome dependency and switch to SVG icons...
 10%